Internship and Assistantship Opportunities

 The Center for Excellence in the Arts and Humanities at Iowa State University is pleased to offer a graduate student assistantship and an undergraduate internship for students to use and develop their skills in technical writing, website development, and design.

-OPEN for the spring semester 2014
+OPEN for the Summer and/or Fall Semester(s) 2014

 The Center seeks an intern with a background in journalism, mass communication, advertising, or public relations.
 The intern will be responsible for the redesign of and updates to the Center's website, dissemination of any press releases to university, local and state-wide agencies prior to events, postings to the Center's arts and humanities listserv, follow-up articles summarizing the events for use in Center publications (website, e-newsletter, or annual report), and other written and design assignments as needed.